wearerequired/traduttore/.github/PULL_REQUEST_TEMPLATE.md

 <!-- your change affects other areas of the code, etc. -->

 **Screenshots**
-If applicable, add screenshots that verify the behavior of your changes
+If applicable, add screenshots to show the visual change.

 **Types of changes**